seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         MAX-ACCESS  read-write
         STATUS      current
         DESCRIPTION
-            "This object contains the parameters (e.g. a pathname and parameter) supplied to the load device when requesting the initial operating system configuration from that device.
+            "This object contains the parameters (e.g., a pathname and parameter) supplied to the load device when requesting the initial operating system configuration from that device.

             Note that writing to this object just changes the configuration that will be used the next time the operating system is loaded and does not actually cause the reload to